po1sigala/live/01-Class-Content/12-MySQL/02-Homework/README.md

 We would like you to have well over 200 commits by graduation, so commit early and often!

+> **Important:** You will be committing a file that contains your database credentials.
+Make sure your MySQL password is not used for any other personal accounts, because it will be visible on GitHub.
+In upcoming lessons, you will learn how to better secure this password, or you can start researching npm packages now that could help you.

 ## Submission on BCS